 The original recipe notes said that the nut honey was good for children as a tea time snack, but this one, a slightly thick, sweet, maple-walnut sauce, is a grown up version born to be spooned warm or cold onto all kinds of things.

-I love it with creamy things like yogurt and ice cream, or tucked inside thin crepes with cream cheese.
+I love it with creamy things like yogurt and ice cream, with soft cheeses, or tucked inside thin crepes with cream cheese.
 It’s a great recipe to try if you have a few nuts and some good maple syrup around.

 - Small saucepan, Metal mixing bowl